 Suicidal Ideation (Student Reported), by Grade Level

-Definition: Estimated percentage of public school students in grades 9, 11, and non-traditional programs who seriously considered attempting suicide in the previous year, by grade level (e.g., in 2013-2015, an estimated 19% of 9th graders in California seriously considered attempting suicide in the previous year).
+Definition: Estimated percentage of public school students in grades 9, 11, and non-traditional programs who seriously considered attempting suicide in the previous year (e.g., in 2017-2019, an estimated 15.8% of California 9th graders seriously considered attempting suicide in the previous year).

 Learn More About Youth Suicide and Self-Inflicted Injury

 Measures of Youth Suicide and Self-Inflicted Injury on Kidsdata.org